blazQ/mpi-word-count/README.md

 ## approach used

-I won't go into details about what Word Counting is, since it is a well known problem, or about MPI itself, but I'll generally only talk about my implementation.
+I won't go into details about what Word Counting is since it is a well-known problem, or about MPI itself, but I'll generally only talk about my implementation.

 The most important aspect of the solution is the workload generation and the criteria behind the splitting of the files between each processor.
 I've considered three general ways of dividing the files between the processors: